TimtiX/Jahtapi/README.md

 ```

-WARNING: The HTTP part of the API is in early development and does not yet work properly.
-There is also no timeout for Clients yet, so without you explicitly closing them, they will stay active.
+WARNING: There is no timeout for clients yet, so without you explicitly closing them, they will stay open.